 If you want to improve the longevity of your cardiovascular system, you will need to pay close attention to your diet.
 The food we eat plays a significant role in the development and maintenance of our heart.

 Choosing the right foods and ensuring that you eat a heart-healthy diet will ensure that you get the most out of your workouts.
 Here are some diet tips you can add to your daily routine to keep your heart happy and healthy.

-The best approach for optimal heart health is to eliminate carbs and processed foods from your diet and replace them with nutrient-dense sources of fat.
+The best approach for optimal heart health is to eliminate processed carbs as well as other processed foods from your diet and replace them with nutrient-dense sources of fat.